What is childhood cancer?

 - brain cancer

 However, parents today have more reason to be hopeful than ever before.
 Years ago, most children did not survive cancer.
-But now 8 out of 10 children survive.
-The outlook for your child depends on what sort of cancer they have.
+But now more than 8 in 10 children survive.
+This has been due to improvements in treatment for:

 Diagnosis and treatment